codeArenaIndia/pokemon/poke/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

-Features added:
+### `Features added`:

-Listing card based layout
+Listing card based layout,
-Filter by name and abilities
+Filter by name and abilities,
-Sort by name, height and weight
+Sort by name, height and weight,
-Card count change to 10,20 and 50
+Card count change to 10,20 and 50,
-Pagination
+Pagination,
-Page refresh support
+Page refresh support,
-Details page with go back functionality.
+Details page with go back functionality,

-Keyboard navigation
+Keyboard navigation ,
-Performance : code splitting added.
+Performance : code splitting added,
-Test case: 1 test case
+Test case: 1 test case,

+### `End `:

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.